rvinas/adversarial-gene-expression/README.md

 # Adversarial generation of gene expression data

-This work is is submitted as part requirement for the MSc degree in Machine Learning at University College London
+This work is submitted as part requirement for the MSc degree in Machine Learning at University College London

 ## Overview